 Tinker imagineers dives into science again.
-We were selected to develop the experience design of two large areas of the CERN Science Gateway, due to open to the public in late 2022.
+We were selected to develop the experience design of two large areas of the CERN Science Gateway, due to open to the public in 2023.
 One on the history of the evolving universe and the other about unsolved mysteries in physics.
 Both of them will be part of the new scientific education and outreach centre of CERN, the European Organization for Nuclear Research, which conducts research into the foundations of nature.

 Tinker is teaming up with Dutch partners for the engineering and realisation of their design.
 Bruns for the production of the exhibits, YIPP will take care of the interactives and Mansveld supplies AV hardware and lighting solutions.
 The four parties are frequent collaborators and are well-known players in the global exhibition design industry.

 The iconic 7000-square-metre building, designed by the world-renowned architects of Renzo Piano Building Workshop in collaboration with Brodbeck Roulet Architectes Associés, will offer a variety of spaces, activities and exhibitions about the research subjects of CERN.
 Ranging from the outer universe to the tiniest particle, from telescopes to quantum mechanics.

 The exhibition Back to the Big Bang features the history of the evolving universe, from galaxies to quarks.
 Visitors go back in time, observing the history of the universe from the present back to the beginning and travelling right up to the brink of what we know.
 There, at that edge of our knowledge, CERN research plays its role.